California Independent Contractor Reporting FAQs

 - Contract expiration date (if applicable)

-- Submit a paper report of independent contractors by mail or fax.
-You may complete the DE 542 or create your own form with all the required information.
-You can obtain a DE 542 using the following options:
+- Paper report of independent contractors by mail or fax.
+You can complete the DE 542 or create your own form with all the required information.
+You can get the DE 542 by:

-- Order the form through the Online Forms and Publications webpage.
+- Ordering the form to be mailed to you through our Online Forms and Publications .

 - Visit your nearest Employment Tax Office.